 Description(type, operation parameters)

+Bender A-Isometer IR-155-3203, Automatic Device Self-test and Continuous measurement of insulation resistance.
 The indicator is wired to the front dash.
 The LED is lit by a software cue from the safety system (SS) to the Dashboard Display System DDS controller warning the driver.
-DescribetheIMD used anduseatableforthecommonoperationparameters,likesupplyvoltage,temperature,etc.AlsodescribehowtheIMDindicatorlightiswired,etc.